MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection: Experiments

 \subsection{Datasets}

 Because our data extraction differs from MMSD and MMSD2.0, we do not merge them.
 We first evaluated CIRM's \textbf{single-image performance} on the two public datasets, MMSD and MMSD2.0.
 MMSD2.0 is an improved version of MMSD, with spurious cues removed and annotations refined, using training, validation, and test splits of 80\%, 10\%, and 10\%, respectively.
-We then constructed a baseline on MMSD3.0 to evaluate \textbf{multi-image performance}, using training, validation, and test splits of 70\%, 15\%, and 15\%.
+Subsequently, we built and evaluated multiple baselines on MMSD3.0 to assess performance in multi-image settings, with training, validation, and test splits of 70\%, 15\%, and 15\% respectively.